 - Register for the course if you have not done it yet. - Review the checklist for lecture 2 and check that you understand all the concepts and you know how to use them. - Finish the Assignment 1.
-It has to be submitted in Lisam before the beginning of lecture 5.
+It has to be submitted in Lisam before the beginning of lecture 5 (tuesday at 8.00).